paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 - Re-create Tachyons'
   [Full Screen Centered Title component documentation page][] in Elm
-- Add a custom language-switcher drop-down menu to the page
+- Add a custom language-switcher dropdown menu to the page
-- Provide some translations for the page in [JSON][] format, and allow the drop-down menu to switch the language
+- Provide some translations for the page in [JSON][] format, and allow the dropdown menu to switch the language
 - Store the selected language in [`localStorage`][] so that any selected language persists through page refreshes and different sessions.
-- Explore generating Elm modules from the JSON translation files to give the translations some type safety
+- Explore generating Elm modules from the JSON translation files in order to give the translations some type safety

 Let's get started!